 Believe it or not, the original Jack o’ Lantern wasn’t a pumpkin; it was a turnip.
 According to Irish folklore, some poor soul named Jack made a bad deal with the devil and was cursed to spend the rest of eternity wandering between heaven and hell on earth.
 He was given a glowing ember to light his way.
 So Jack carved out a lantern from a turnip and put the ember in that.
 That’s how he became known as Jack of the Lantern or—for short—Jack o’ Lantern.

 On All-Hallows’ Eve, folks in Ireland and Scotland—in order to ward off evil spirits and Stingy Jack—would carve evil or dark snarling faces into their turnips, light little candles in them and place them outside in order to scare away any evil spirits that were threatening them.
 Well, when there was this European exodus over to the United States, these folks came and they discovered that pumpkins make even better Jack o’ Lanterns.

 It’s the Jack o’ Lantern or the pumpkin that gives us the orange color that we have around Halloween.
 We have the orange of the pumpkin and then we have black to represent the darkness or evil [or whatever gloom you want to insert in here.]

 Halloween Symbol #5: Spiders

-Spiders have this supernatural ability to create these beautiful webs, and that’s earned them a place in folklore all around the planet.
+Spiders have this seemingly-supernatural ability to create beautiful webs, and that’s earned them a place in folklore all around the planet.
 That, plus their need to feed on other things–it kind of repulses us, right?
 There’s a dissociation we experience when it comes to spiders due, frankly, to the way in which they kill their prey.